Top 10 Must-Know Tips for Hiring a Cedar Shake Roofer

 - Company Specializes in Cedar Shake.

 Finding the right company is hard.
 First, you’ll have to bypass smaller outfits where the owner also is the lead roofer.
 There’s not a whole lot of quality control or value in this type of operation.
 Secondly, the company should be a specialist that only works with cedar or specialty roofing (slate and synthetics).
 There are a lot of finer points that general roofing companies will miss and you’ll be left with a roof that isn’t built to last.
+This is especially true when considering roof maintenance, treatments, or roof power washing.

 - Cedar Quality.